-Stefani Jackenthal, an adventure travel and wine journalist and author of Wanderlust Wining, recently went on a modified version of the Apulia and Basilicata: Castles and Wine Tour.
-See her short write-up and photos below.
-See the complete article, “I biked and boozed across Southern Italy.”
+Stefani Jackenthal, an adventure travel and wine journalist, and author of Wanderlust Wining, recently went on a modified version of the Apulia and Basilicata tour.
+See her short write-up and photos below, and check out her full article, “I biked and boozed across Southern Italy” at www.nypost.com.

-It was a wonderful trip, allowing me to travel at my own pace, while exploring historic towns, visiting Tenuta Parco dei Monaci Winery and taking a cooking class at Agriturismo Bufalara, 544-acre eco-lodge and working farm, where I stayed one evening.
+It was a wonderful trip, allowing me to travel at my own pace, while exploring historic towns, visiting the Tenuta Parco dei Monaci Winery, and taking a cooking class at Agriturismo Bufalara, 544-acre eco-lodge and working farm, where I stayed one evening.

 I met local cyclists along the way and discovered new culinary and wine delights.
 My pedaling journey ended in the fascinating town of Matera, a UNESCO site known for its labyrinth of ancient cave dwellings and endless stairs.